ClarkVision.com

 The above images are really too small to see the full image quality, so let's compare side-by side image crops at full scale (Figures 5 through 9).
 Figure 4 shows the image quality at ISO 400 with the exposure and f/stop the same on the two cameras.
 Note the noise in the small pixel (S70) camera compared to that in the large pixel camera.

 Figure 7.
 Full scale crop comparisons of the night scene taken with the same exposure, f/stop and ISO for both cameras.
 Both images were adjusted in the same way to show more details in shadows and highlights in the large camera image.
 Processing included: photoshop CS2 shadow/highlight (50% shadow, 30% highlight), small curves adjustment and unsharp mask.
-The small pixel camera has so much noise that the adjustments are detrimental to the small camera image but not the large camera image.
+The small pixel camera has so much noise because less light was collected by the smaller aperture lens and the adjustments are detrimental to the small camera image but not the large camera image.
+The Etendue * Time for the 1D2 image is 12.9 times higher, so the noise is 3.6 times better (square root(12.9).

 Figure 9.
 Large and small pixel cameras compared where the ISO and exposure times were adjusted to give similar image quality.
 The large pixel camera was boosted to ISO 1600 and the exposure reduced to 1 second.
 The small pixel camera ISO was reduced to 100 and the exposure time increased to 15 seconds.
-The images from the two cameras have similar noise.
+The images from the two cameras have similar noise because the lenses and exposure times delivered essentially the same amount of light to their respective sensors (the Etendue * Time are within 16% of each other).
 Image from camera defaults with no post processing modifications.

+The ISO is defined differently between cameras.
 Camera manufacturers define the number of photons collected for each camera differently so we see the same numbers in our image files.
 For example, in the small pixel size camera, a smaller number of photons gives maximum signal (e.g. number 255 in an 8-bit image) than a larger pixel size camera.
 A specific example using the cameras used for the images on this web page: a Canon S70 with 2.3 micron pixel pitch produces images where 255 in an 8-bit image corresponds to about 4,300 electrons, but in a 1D Mark II with 8.2 micron pixel pitch gets about 53,000 electrons at number 255 in the 8-bit image, when both cameras are set to ISO 100.
-This happens when using the same f/ratio and same f/stop on both cameras.
-That means the large pixel camera collects 12 times the light even when working at the same f/ratio and exposure time (53,000 photons/4,300 photons ~ 12).
-A factor of about 12 to 16 is common for the Unity Gain ISO difference between small and large pixel cameras currently on the market.
 You can compute the approximate ISO factor change between two cameras by squaring the ratio of the pixel pitches, e.g. for the S70 and 1D Mark II that would be: (8.2/2.3)2 = 12.7.

 Current good quality sensors in digital cameras are photon noise limited and that is the best one can do (improving electronics will not improve the noise).
 This means that the basic performance can be modeled and predicted.
-The number of photons a digital camera collects in each pixel is directly related to the size (area that converts photons into electrons) of the pixel.
-The more photons collected, the better the signal-to-noise ratio in the image, thus the larger pixel sizes do better in this regard.
-Larger pixel cameras have better signal-to-noise ratios at all levels, but this becomes more obvious especially at low signal levels.
-In the extremes of current digital cameras with small cameras having pixel sizes near 2-microns, and large pixel cameras (currently found in DSLRs), there is a factor of about 12 to 16 in photons collected.
-That means the large pixel camera performs at ISO 1200 to 1600 with similar noise and dynamic range performance of a small pixel camera operating at ISO 100.
+The number of photons a digital camera collects in each pixel is directly related to the size (area that converts photons into electrons) of the pixel, the lens feeding light to those pixels, and the exposure time.
+The more photons collected, the better the signal-to-noise ratio in the image, thus the larger pixel sizes using larger lenses do better in this regard.
+Larger pixel cameras have better signal-to-noise ratios and this becomes more obvious especially at low signal levels compared to cameras with smaller sensors which use correspondingly smaller lenses.
+In the extremes of current digital cameras with small cameras having pixel sizes under 2-microns, and large pixel cameras (currently found in DSLRs), there is a factor of about 12 to 16 in photons collected.
+That means the large pixel camera performs, when coupled with correspondingly larger lenses, at ISO 1200 to 1600 with similar noise and dynamic range performance as a small pixel camera operating at ISO 100.
 If you are a DSLR owner, do you take all your pictures at ISO 1600?
-If you are a small pixel point and shoot cammera user, do you use ISO 400 often?
+If you are a small pixel point and shoot camera user, do you use ISO 400 often?
 If so, that is like using ISO 6400 on a large pixel DSLR in terms of noise and dynamic range performance!
-(Such effective ISO's can be achieved with DSLRs by setting the ISO to 3200 and the meter compensation to -1 stop.)
-It is this fundamental difference of pixel size as to why large pixel DSLRs have such great noise performance, which leads to low light and fast action performance.
-Whether the difference in noise performance is great enough for you to choose a larger sensor, and thus likely a larger and heavier camera, is a decision you must make for yourself.
+It is this fundamental difference of pixel size as to why large pixel DSLRs with their larger lenses have such great noise performance, which leads to superb low light and fast action performance.
+Whether the difference in noise performance is great enough for you to choose a larger sensor with larger lenses, and thus likely a larger and heavier camera, is a decision you must make for yourself.

 Notes and References